 UNE EN 14533: European Regulation of behaviour to fire in bedding articles

-This regulation is one of the three regulation closely related with bedding articles regarding its behaviour to fire.
+This regulation is one of the three regulation closely related with bedding articles regarding its behavior to fire

-This regulation specifies a classification system of the behabiour to fire from bedding articles, based in two ignition sources like a burning cigarette and a small uncovered flame (match).
+This regulation specifies a classification system of the behavior of fire from bedding articles, based in two ignition sources like a burning cigarette and a small uncovered flame (match).

 The classification is applied only to individual articles and not to complete bed sets.
-Exemples of those articles:
+Examples of those articles:

-The regulations define testing protocols depending on the type of article to analise regarding its risks and typical uses (ignition sources placement).
+The regulations define testing protocols depending on the type of article as analyzed regarding its risks and typical uses (ignition sources placement).